About Dave Pratt:

 With boundless enthusiasm, I read, practiced and sought out experienced teachers of a variety of healing modalities.
 I couldn’t get enough!
 I decided to enroll at the National Institute of Massotherapy, (then in Copley, Ohio) the following year and was grateful that I did.
 One of the key reasons I chose N.I.M. was that at the time, the school offered numerous workshops beyond what was required to prepare for the state medical boards.
 We were immersed in a thorough and intensive program called Somatic Release in Clinical Massage, which taught different approaches for releasing myofascia, the connective tissue wrapping that winds through us all like a tough and amazing web.
 I dove wholeheartedly into the study of anatomy and physiology and saw how much there was to learn.
 There were many weekends of Shiatsu training, learning about meridians and acupuncture points, Visceral Manipulation and less well-known forms of bodywork like Polarity, reflexive techniques, and Orthobionomy, (also known as positional release) a gentle method of supporting the body to let go of ingrained trauma and holding patterns simply by carefully moving the affected area to new position.
 I could go on and on about how rich and enlivening that period was.

-Over 20 years and many thousands of clients later, I see what a blessing this journey has been and how grateful I am for that foot cramp!
+Thousands of clients later, I see what a blessing this journey has been and how grateful I am for that foot cramp!
+My aim over the years has become more simple and more effective at encouraging vitality.
 I invite you to schedule a treatment with me today so we can join together in supporting real health.

 No Need To Be Elsewhere, Here Is Fine in the Breema Blog

 Breema: The Art of Being Present in Natural Awakenings Magazine